Meth & Murder: Career Criminal Arrested In Polk County

 POLK COUNTY, Fla.
-(CW44 News At 10) – Youthful career criminal arrested for murder at a Polk county motel following a fight with another motel resident.
+(CW44 News At 10) – Youthful career criminal with 29 previous arrests was arrested for murder at a Polk county motel following a fight with another motel resident.

 27-year-old Mark Anthony Callahan, Jr. of Dundee was arrested during the early morning hours of Monday, September 21, 2020, and charged with: